-At Trinity Hospital Twin City, We Can Help You Get a Better Night's Sleep!
+At Trinity Health System Twin City Medical Center, We Can Help You Get a Better Night's Sleep!

 Sleep Disorders…Are You at Risk?

 Do you suspect that you or someone you love suffers from a sleep disorder?
-If so, choose Trinity Hospital Twin City’s Sleep Lab Services.
+If so, choose Trinity Health System’s Sleep Lab Services.
 Residents of the region can sleep easier knowing that our spacious sleep lab suites feature roomy queen-sized Sleep Number beds for patient comfort, on-suite full bathrooms for privacy and flat screen TVs.
 We even provide breakfast in bed.

 Do I need a sleep study?

 Sufficient sleep is vital for good overall health.
 Insufficient sleep is a problem that affects more than 28% of adults.
 According to the National Sleep Foundation, sleep impairment is linked as a contributing factor to motor vehicle crashes, industrial disasters, and medical and other occupational errors.
 In fact, according to Ohio State Highway Patrol statistics, there were 3,403 crashes involving sleepy drivers in Ohio in 2011.

 Those who don’t get enough sleep are more likely to have chronic diseases such as heart disease, diabetes, depression or obesity.
 Sleep insufficiency and poor sleep quality also can result from sleep disorders such as chronic insomnia, restless legs syndrome, sleep apnea or narcolepsy.
 Common symptoms of a sleep disorder can include excessive daytime sleepiness, loud snoring, awakenings for uncertain reasons, gasping or choking at night, restless sleep, irritability, poor memory, and/or morning headaches.

 - Someone with health conditions such as high blood pressure , congestive heart failure, diabetes, fibromyalgia, and lung problems